Our Staff

 Dr. Conway earned her PhD at the University of Waterloo in Urban Planning with a focus on community development and scaling social innovations across sites and scales.
 Megan is most proud, professionally, of her efforts to create systems that enable youth participation, equity and achievement.
 Starting as a volunteer in Regent Park, she spent over a decade as a senior leader within Pathways to Education—launching the Kitchener program and then becoming the National Vice President of Programs and Research.
 She is also the Co-Founder of the Laurier School in the Community, a unique service-learning offering option at Laurier.
 Megan spent eight years as the Academic Chair of Health and Community Programs at Algonquin College in the Ottawa Valley where she launched a Rural Enterprise Hub and managed a diverse professional team of 100 faculty to enable student success.

-Currently Megan serves as an Executive in Residence at Capacity Canada and as a Fellow at Carleton University’s School of Public Administration and Policy where she leads international research on charitable sector capacity building and place-based change.
+Currently Megan serves as a Fellow at Carleton University’s School of Public Administration and Policy where she leads international research on charitable sector capacity building and place-based change.
 Megan loves the snow and any chance she can to get on to a bicycle.
 She lives with her husband and two young children in the Ottawa Valley.

 Zaahy Ali

-Zaahy Ali (he/him) is a Tkaronto/Toronto-based public engagement practitioner and community organizer with a deep commitment to social justice, equity and decolonization.
-His work focuses on planning and executing engagement activities on the issues that matter most to equity-deserving communities and their members.
-Zaahy’s passion lies in co-creating inclusive spaces that foster knowledge exchange and promote social impact to address systemic inequities and challenge the status quo.
+Zaahy Ali (he/him) is a Tkaronto/Toronto-based public project manager and engagement specialist with a deep commitment to social justice, equity and decolonization.
+His work focuses on coordinating engagement activities on the issues that matter most to equity-deserving communities and their members through managing logistics and bridging knowledge, power and priorities across stakeholders.
+Zaahy’s passion lies in co-creating inclusive spaces that foster knowledge exchange and promote social impact that addresses systemic inequities and challenges the status quo.

-As the Programs and Events Coordinator at Volunteer Canada, Zaahy leverages his experience in public engagement to support programs and events by managing logistics, supporting stakeholder relationships, and building community using intersectional and equity lenses.
-He is looking forward to developing his skills and knowledge as he continues to support colleagues and members at Volunteer Canada.
+As the Programs and Engagement Specialist at Volunteer Canada, Zaahy leverages his experience to advise on and execute effective processes across program design, implementation, reporting and evaluation using intersectional and equity lenses.
+He is looking forward to developing his skills and knowledge as he continues to contribute to national efforts furthering volunteerism as civic infrastructure.

 Martha Aynalem